 Applying Groups of rules

-You can also apply Groups of rules, where two or more rules need to be satisfied for the logic to be applied.
+You can also apply Groups of rules where two or more rules need to be satisfied for the logic to be applied.

 For ease of reference, you can rename your group.
-Simply click on the name of the rule once it has expanded - the place where you add rules - (for example, "Group 1"), and edit the text.
+Simply click on the name of the group rule in the top left of the sidebar (e.g. Group 1) to edit the text.